Bluffton, South Carolina: Education

-There are also a number of independent schools, including Cross Schools (K-8), May River Montessori (K-5), Christian Heritage Montessori (K-5), and Saint Gregory the Great Catholic School (K-8).
+There are also a number of independent schools, including Cross Schools (K-8), May River Montessori (K-5), Hilton Head Christian Academy (K-12) and Saint Gregory the Great Catholic School (K-8).
 Public institutions of higher education in Bluffton include the University of South Carolina Beaufort South Campus and the Technical College of the Lowcountry.

 Bluffton has a public library, a branch of the Beaufort County Library.